facebookarchive/wit-windowsphone-sdk/README.md

 Adding the Wit button
 The SDK provides a WitMicButton control to simply record the userís voice and request the API

-Weíll add a recording button to the main screen of the app.
+We'll add a recording button to the main screen of the app.

 add xmlns:wit="clr-namespace:WitAi;assembly:WitAi" to xmlns section of MainPage.xaml